notixbit/paypal-basket/README.md

 A simple basket & product manager for the [PayPal-node SDK](https://github.com/paypal/PayPal-node-SDK/).

-This module will assist you in managing your products and baskets, in order to craft the Paypal payment-request (JSON doc).<br>
+This module will assist you in managing your products and baskets, in order to craft the Paypal payment request (JSON doc).<br>
 Ultimatively it can also request the actual PayPal payment details for you.

 Features: